The Pensions Stranglehold: Financial Advisors' Daily Digest

-The European Union just slapped Google with a $2.7 billion fine.
-Whether one believes justice lies on Google’s side or that of the EU, the wealthy American company can pay a fine like that and survive economically.
-As could Apple, Facebook or Amazon.
+The European Union just slapped Google (NASDAQ:GOOG) (NASDAQ:GOOGL) with a $2.7 billion fine.
+Whether one believes justice lies on Google's side or that of the EU, the wealthy American company can pay a fine like that and survive economically.
+As could Apple (NASDAQ:AAPL), Facebook (NASDAQ:FB) or Amazon (NASDAQ:AMZN).
 That would bring us up to $10.8 billion.
 But from where will governments collect the trillions of dollars they need to restore fiscal balance to their pension systems, let alone other important things like national armies, health care systems and the like?

 That's the question that came to my mind as I read an interview with Lawrence McQuillan, an expert on the California economy and the national pensions crisis, in an article by SA contributor Financial Sense.